India–Iraq relations

-The bilateral relations between the Republic of Iraq and the Republic of India have traditionally been friendly and collaborative.
+The India–Iraq relations, also known as the Indo–Iraqi relations, are the bilateral relations between the Republic of India and the Republic of Iraq.
+Relations between the two nations have traditionally been friendly and collaborative.
 Cultural interaction and economic trade between Indus Valley and Mesopotamia date back to 1800 BCE.
 The 1952 Treaty of Friendship established and strengthened ties between contemporary India and Iraq.
 By the 1970s, Iraq was regarded as one of India's closest allies in the Middle East.

 Ties between India and Iraq were disrupted during the Iran–Iraq War, the 1991 Gulf War and the 2003 Iraq War.
 However, the bilateral relations normalised after the establishment of democratic government in Iraq.

 History

 Medieval period

 Since the early 13th century, Delhi sultans had been loyal to the Abbasid caliphate for being legitimate.
 Symbolic acts such as minting caliphs name on the coins and bringing caliphs name in the sermon by most Delhi sultans that their official religion was Hanafi reveals the fact that they theoretically were faithful to the caliphate system.
 Some of these sultans according to the political conditions in their time and to excel upon their rivals and attract support the Indian subcontinent's Muslims that were mostly Hanafi or Shafei, established relations with the Abbasid caliphate of Iraq and later Cairo to receive the permission of ruling from them.